hannie404/hannie404/README.md

 # Hi, I'm Annie

 ## About Me
 I am a passionate developer interested in building amazing things with code.
-I specialize in [mention your key skills or technologies].
+I specialize in HTML, CSS, JavaScript, Bootstrap, React, MySQL, PHP and C++.

 ## Connect with Me